nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_questionnaireResponse.md

 tags: [getcarerecord]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured_development_questionnaireResponse.html
-summary: "Guidance for populating and consuming the questionnaireResponse profile for hierarchichal uncategorised data"
+summary: "Guidance for populating and consuming the QuestionnaireResponse profile for hierarchichal uncategorised data"
 div: resource-page
 ---
 ## Introduction ##

-The headings below list the elements of the `questionnaireResponse` profile and describes how to populate and consume them for hierarchichal uncategorised data.
+The headings below list the elements of the `QuestionnaireResponse` profile and describes how to populate and consume them for hierarchichal uncategorised data.

 {% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed." %}